From Casablanca to El Jadida

 Soon we left El Jadida and headed back to Casablanca for dinner at Le Cabestan, a fancy restaurant.
 We were seated upstairs with a view of the Atlantic.
 The service was similar to all of our other experiences…the food generally came before we could order a drink.
 We were served a salad and fish and a pastry for dessert.
 Don’t go to this restaurant without going to the restroom….particularly men.
 It’s very unique.
 The water of the toilet cascaded down the window, I’m told!

 It was a nice final day in Morocco.
 Now we just have an 18 hour layover in Madrid tomorrow, before arriving back in the USA.
 What a good trip!
 ETB

-Click here to download it on the GPSMyCity Travel App for an offline GPS guided article.
+Click HERE to download it with the GPSMyCity Travel App for an offline GPS guided article.

 The Amazing Medina in Marrakesh